Tristan Rogers: Early career

-Rogers was born in Melbourne.
-His early acting roles were on Australian television and he completed short stints in soap operas Bellbird, Number 96 (in 1974), and The Box (in 1975).
-He was a regular in the police drama series The Link Men (1970) which lasted for 13 episodes, and had guest roles in programs including Barrier Reef, Division 4, and the 1976 miniseries Power Without Glory.
+Rogers was born in Melbourne on 3 June 1946.
+His first job was as a draftsman, before he became the lead singer and drummer for pop band Sounds Of The Present.
+He then moved into acting, and his first role was in the Australian adventure series Hunter, followed by several roles in shows from Crawford Productions.
+He was a regular in the police drama series The Link Men, which lasted for 13 episodes.
+In 1968, Rogers moved to London, England to seek work.
+He returned to Australia in 1974 and completed short stints in soap operas Bellbird, Number 96 (in 1974), and The Box (in 1975).
+He also had guest roles in programs including Barrier Reef, Division 4, and the 1976 miniseries Power Without Glory.
 He also appeared in a few British films in the early 1970s, notably Four Dimensions of Greta (1972), The Flesh and Blood Show (1972) and Sex Farm (1973).

+In 1978, Rogers and his wife relocated to the United States after he became dissatisfied with the amount of work available in Australia.

 United States roles

 General Hospital

+After moving to the US, Rogers was told by his agent that he would not find work with his Australian accent, so he worked on developing an American one.
+However, when he was offered the chance to audition for the ABC soap opera General Hospital, he was told to drop his new American accent.
 Rogers originally appeared on General Hospital from December 1980 until February 1992.
 The popularity and longevity of the character Robert Scorpio came as a result of his involvement with the monumentally popular "supercouple" Luke and Laura, whose 1981 wedding brought in 30 million viewers and remains the highest-rated hour in American soap opera history.

-While Rogers' Scorpio had been "killed with no body found" when he left the series in 1992, Rogers returned briefly in 1995 as Scorpio's spirit to comfort the character's daughter Robin Scorpio (Kimberly McCullough), who is dealing with the death of her boyfriend to an AIDS-related illness and is herself HIV-positive.
+While Rogers' Scorpio had been "killed with no body found" when he left the series in 1992, Rogers returned briefly in 1995 as Scorpio's spirit to comfort the character's daughter Robin Scorpio (Kimberly McCullough), who was dealing with the death of her boyfriend to an AIDS-related illness and had learned that she herself was HIV-positive.
 He returned again in January 2006 for six weeks, this time with Scorpio being very much alive.
 Rogers reappeared in April 2006 and left again that November.

 From 5 August 2008 through 21 October 2008, Rogers reprised the role of Robert Scorpio on the second season of SOAPnet's General Hospital: Night Shift, a primetime spin-off of General Hospital which stars Scorpio's daughter Robin.
 He was featured in 12 of the season's 14 episodes, and Soap Opera Digest named the appearance their "Best Return" of 2008.
 Rogers later reappeared on General Hospital for four episodes starting 22 December 2008 as Scorpio attends Robin's wedding.